-Samira van Bohemen (Rotterdam, 1987) is Assistant Professor of Popular Culture and Identity Politics in the Department of Public Administration and Sociology at Erasmus University Rotterdam, and a member of the Erasmus Graduate School of Social Sciences and the Humanities.
+Welcome to my personal website!
+I am Samira van Bohemen and I am an Assistant Professor of Popular Culture and Identity Politics at the Department of Public Administration and Sociology at Erasmus University Rotterdam.

-Her research mainly deals with everyday identity politics and distinguishes itself through its serious engagement with pleasure.
-Since the beginning of her PhD research, Samira has studied the social implications and ramifications of pleasure: how different social groups (come to) experience some activities as pleasurable (or not) and how these experiences are connected to identity (e.g., gender, age, class, race and ethnicity).
+My research mainly deals with everyday identity politics and distinguishes itself through its serious engagement with pleasure.
+I am especially interested in studying the social implications and ramifications of pleasure: how different social groups (come to) experience some activities as pleasurable (or not) and how these experiences are connected to identity.

-Continuing this interest in pleasure, she currently studies young people and ‘Good Sex’ in a series of projects made possible by a large research grant awarded by the Dutch Fund for Sexuality Research (FWOS), an SOS grant awarded by the Dutch Scientific Association for Sexologists (NVVS), and an EUR Fellowship awarded by the Executive Board of Erasmus University Rotterdam.
+I currently study young people and ‘Good Sex’ in a series of projects made possible by a large research grant awarded by the Dutch Fund for Sexuality Research (FWOS), an SOS grant awarded by the Dutch Scientific Association for Sexologists (NVVS), and an EUR Fellowship awarded by the Executive Board of Erasmus University Rotterdam.
 These projects look at how young people define and practice good sex in different public spaces (both online and offline), and engage questions of how race, ethnicity, gender and class become implicated in these practices.

-Samira’s research is interdisciplinary and uses both qualitative and quantitative methods.
-Special mention goes to her extensive qualitative data collection in creative contexts, like her fieldwork during a seven-day cruise to Norway as a PhD student, and at parties and festivals as a postdoctoral researcher.
-Her current work also adopts and develops so-called ‘productive’ qualitative methods, like photovoice and music voice, with a focus on peer-to-peer research.
+My research is interdisciplinary and uses both qualitative and quantitative methods, with my current work adopting and developing so-called ‘productive’ qualitative methods, like photovoice and music voice, with a focus on peer-to-peer research.